ArsenySamoylov/SquareSolver/README.md

+# Disclaimer
+This is me first ~~serious~~ studying project.
+It deliberately stays open as a remainder for me =)

+So don't be too harsh on it =)

 # SquareSolver
-If you  want to solve square equation like professional, then You in the right placce
+If you want to solve square equation like professional, then You're in the right place

-This magic function allow you to solve ANY square or linear equation !!!
+This magic function allows you to solve ANY square or linear equation !!!
-You can even easilly solve equtions with infinite amount of roots (in that case functon assignes Not A Number to roots variavles)
+You can even easily solve equations with infinite amount of roots (in that case function assigns Not A Number to roots variables)

-Also this project with functionality of:
+Also, this project with functionality of:

-     -) runnig Unit tests from file
+     -) Running Unit tests from file

-     -) solving square and linear eqution with UI design
+     -) Solving square and linear equation with UI design

-     -) rating project and reward systems
+     -) Rating project and reward systems